 Founder and CEO

-Kathee publishes and speaks frequently on the strategic value of sustainable business practices.
-She serves on the Ethical Corporation editorial advisory board, the Sustainability Accounting Standards Board (SASB) Advisory Council, and the board of directors of Cornerstone Capital Inc. In addition, Kathee has served as a guest lecturer at the Center for Business and the Environment at Yale (CBEY) Business and the Environment Consulting Clinic since 2009.
+Kate serves on the board of directors of Cornerstone Capital Inc. and chairs the board’s nominating and governance committee.
+In addition, she serves on the Ethical Corporation editorial advisory board and has served as a guest lecturer at the Center for Business and the Environment at Yale (CBEY) Business and the Environment Consulting Clinic since 2009.

-Kathee holds a B.A. in English from the University of Missouri at Columbia and a J.D. from Saint Louis University School of Law and is a member of the State Bar of Texas.
-She lives in Nyack, New York, with her husband and two children and serves on the board of trustees of the Green Meadow Waldorf School in Chestnut Ridge, New York.
+Kate holds a B.A. in English from the University of Missouri at Columbia, from which she graduated Phi Beta Kappa, and a J.D. from Saint Louis University School of Law.
+She is a member of the State Bar of Texas and a lifetime member of Net Impact.
+She lives in Nyack, New York, with her husband and two children.

 Chief Engagement Officer